teesar/2420_1/guide.md

 4. Delete the **"replacethis"** after image and replace it with the **number you wrote down on Instruction #2**.

-5. Navigate to Digital Ocean and log in.
+5. Navigate to DigitalOcean and log in.

 6. Click **Settings** near the bottom of the left menu.
 ![alt text](image-37.png)